1–2 spots available for Q2 · Claim yours

 How often should I run a security audit?

 Annually for most stores.
-Quarterly if you process over $5M GMV or handle any regulated data (health, alcohol, firearms).
-After any major stack change, no matter the size.
+Quarterly if you process over $5M GMV or handle any regulated category (health, alcohol, firearms).
+After any major stack change, regardless of size.

 What is the cheapest useful security upgrade?

 Admin 2FA plus a Cloudflare Pro plan at $20 per month.
-The two together stop most real attacks I have seen on client sites.
+Together, those two stop most real attacks I see on small and mid-size stores.

 Can I just buy cyber insurance and skip the work?

 Ecommerce security in 2026 rewards boring discipline, not clever tooling.
-Keep card data off your servers, keep your admins behind 2FA, keep your software updated, and keep a tested backup.
-The rest is tuning.
+Keep card data off your servers.
+Keep your admins behind 2FA.
+Keep your software updated.
+Keep a tested backup.
+Everything else is tuning around the edges.